 A lot of these tactics relied occasionally on booking two (or more) one-way flights rather than generic round trips, which rarely offer any opportunities for clever plane-hopping and fare-hacking.
-One very common trick was to figure out how much money airlines were actually charging you in each direction and then find a lower-cost option for the flight in the more expensive direction.
+One common trick was to figure out how much money airlines were actually charging you in each direction and then find a lower-cost option for the flight in the more expensive direction.
 It might be on another airline, or to another nearby airport, or even on the same airline at a different time or class of travel.

 The most savvy travelers have been doing these things for a few decades now, and there was a while where it became almost easy to do when airfares first flopped onto the Internet for booking.
 In recent years, however, most booking engines have become very savvy themselves about what they do and don't show you, and these tricks are a little harder to pull off.